HTWu666/Monitor_Redis_Cluster/README.md

 # Monitor_Redis_Cluster
+This guide details setting up a monitoring solution for Redis Cluster, using Prometheus for metrics collection and Grafana for visualization.
+It covers Redis installation and configuration for clustering, deploying Redis Exporter to gather metrics, and configuring Prometheus and Grafana to monitor and visualize the cluster's performance and health.
+This setup provides real-time insights for effective management and troubleshooting.

 ## Setup Redis
 ### Installation
 To install Redis on your system, use the following command.
 This will install the Redis server which is the first step to setting up your Redis Cluster.